Reading Data from ETH

 4. If a subscription fails, it makes sense to try resubscribing, but keep in mind that events might occur between the failure and the resubscribe.
 A good strategy is to fetch logs for this time period.

-For a full example of an app that uses the ETH Provider in a critical use-case, check out the kns_indexer in the Kinode OS repo.
+For a full example of an app that uses the ETH Provider in a critical use-case, check out the kns_indexer in the Kinode repo.

 Get Help: